belgats/Arabic-Multimodal-Dataset/README.md

 ![Figure Description](CMU-SDK.png)

-Check the CMU-Multimodal-SDK directory files for more understanding.
+To gain a better understanding, please review the files in the CMU-Multimodal-SDK directory.

 # Evalaution